 Carer's Allowance is the main benefit for people with caring roles.
 You may be able to claim it even if you don't see yourself as a 'carer' or live with the person.
-Just bear in mind that it may reduce certain income-related benefits (like Pension Credit) that the person you care for can claim, so make sure you check - your local Age UK can help with this.
+Just bear in mind that it may reduce certain income-related benefits (like Pension Credit) that the person you care for may claim, so make sure you check - your local Age UK can help with this.
 In Wales, speak to your local Age Cymru.

-If you receive State Pension at a higher rate than Carer's Allowance you won't receive Carer's Allowance, but extra money may be added to any means-tested benefits you claim, such as Pension Credit and Housing Benefit.
+If you receive State Pension at a higher rate than Carer's Allowance, you won't receive Carer's Allowance - but extra money may be added to any means-tested benefits you claim, such as Pension Credit and Housing Benefit.

-You could also qualify for reduced Council Tax if you live with someone with dementia.
-Councils run their own support schemes so you'll need to contact your local council to find out what they offer and whether you qualify.
+If you live with the person you care for, your household may qualify for reduced Council Tax because of their condition.
+Councils run their own support schemes, so you'll need to contact your local council to find out what they offer and whether you qualify.

-Caring can be tiring and claiming any sort of benefit might just feel like an extra challenge.
-Contact your local Age UK for a benefits check or to see if they can help you fill in claim forms.
+Caring can be tiring, and claiming any sort of benefit might just feel like an extra thing to do.
+It might help to contact your local Age UK for a benefits check or to see if they can help you fill in claim forms.
 In Wales, speak to your local Age Cymru.

-For the person with dementia
+For the person you care for

-The person with dementia may be entitled to Personal Independence Payment or Attendance Allowance depending on their age, and whether they have care or mobility needs - or both.
+The person you care for may be entitled to Personal Independence Payment or Attendance Allowance - depending on their age, whether they have care or mobility needs, or both.
 They won't automatically qualify just because they have dementia.
 Neither benefit is means-tested so you don't need to worry about their income or savings.